Back to Blog

 The most common planning mistake in Kerala is treating Onam as “the festival” and everything else as filler.
 Onam matters enormously, but it is one of five peaks.
 Each runs on its own calendar, with different categories in play and different booking deadlines.

 Onam (August-September): Kerala’s largest retail season.
 Jewellery, textiles, electronics, FMCG, and real estate all peak simultaneously.
 BEVCO recorded an all-time high of Rs 970.74 crore in liquor sales during the 12-day Onam 2025 season, a 9.34% increase year-on-year (Onmanorama, September 2025).
 Supplyco logged Rs 385 crore in sales with 56.6 lakh visitors across its outlets in the same period (Onmanorama, September 2025).
-Total advertising spend in Kerala during Onam 2025 crossed Rs 1,100 crore, with digital taking approximately 40-45% of that (Pitch, 2025).
+Onam adex in Kerala grew 10% year-on-year in 2024, even with the Wayanad landslide dampening the season (BestMediaInfo, 2024).
 Book outdoor media by June or expect to work with what’s left.

 Vishu (April): Kerala’s second-biggest retail window.
-Brand investments around Vishu grew 12-15% in recent festival cycles, with retail, jewellery, apparel, and hospitality leading the increase (Impact).
+Brand investments around Vishu grew 12-15% year-on-year, with hospitality, travel, and events seeing the sharpest spikes; retail, jewellery, and apparel are also active as marriage season begins (Vaibhav Choudhari, VP West, Carat India, Impact, April 2024).
 This is a different season from Onam.
 The scale is smaller, but spend concentrates in gifting and family retail rather than spreading across categories.
 Book outdoor media by February.

 Christmas and New Year (December-January): Retail, tourism, and hospitality spike in Kochi, Thrissur, and coastal Kerala.
 National brands sometimes underestimate this window because it overlaps with Diwali recovery elsewhere in India.
 Book by October.